gkunstman/faster-whisper-benchmark/README.md

 # Faster Whisper Benchmark Tool

-A robust benchmarking tool for evaluating the performance of Whisper models using the [faster-whisper](https://github.com/guillaumekln/faster-whisper) library.
+A benchmarking tool for evaluating the performance of Whisper models using the [faster-whisper](https://github.com/guillaumekln/faster-whisper) library.
 With this script, you can easily evaluate CPU and GPU inference performance across multiple audio files.

 ---